haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 $ npm init
 ```

 You will have to answer a bunch of questions about your program - but they don't really matter for now.
-You can skip them all pressing `enter` until your `package.json` file is generated.
+You can skip them all pressing `enter` until your `package.json` file is generated (or, even faster, you can run directly `npm init -y` to automatically set all the defaults).

 If you're curious though, feel free to fill some of the required inputs and see how this affects the `package.json` file!

 You should now have something that looks like this:
 ```json